NicholasToon/AD-Configuration/README.md

 ---

 That will conclude the configuration of Active Directory for our purposes, but please don't wipe your resource groups yet.
-We will be using everything we have created to begin exploring [DNS](https://github.com/NicholasToon/Understanding-DNS-in-Azure) first and then [file permissions](https://github.com/NicholasToon/Understanding-File-Permissions-in-Azure).
+We will be using this environment we have created to begin exploring [DNS](https://github.com/NicholasToon/Understanding-DNS-in-Azure) first and then [file permissions](https://github.com/NicholasToon/Understanding-File-Permissions-in-Azure).
 Thank you for your time.